EdoardoVignati/java-deserialization-of-untrusted-data-poc/README.md

-Here there are practical examples of the - deserialization of untrusted objects - vulnerability.
+Here there are practical examples of the - deserialization of untrusted data - vulnerability.

-These PoCs use the [ysoserial](https://github.com/frohoff/ysoserial/) tool to generate exploits.
+These pocs use the [ysoserial](https://github.com/frohoff/ysoserial/) tool to generate exploits.

 # Pocs